SugaryScripts/blackhole/Space/001 College/Phar/Optometri.md

 Frame
 	stock keeping unit for tracking inventory
-		is it on each item or each product type/name category & brand
+		is it on each item or each product type/name fill the kpu at her/his own => must matches with the real frame category & brand
+	SKU for lens? soft lens? accessory?
 Lens
 	belongs to frame
 	for medical record